softstack/tezos-octez-node-and-baking-setup-guide/README.md

 PermitEmptyPasswords no
 ```

-5. Validate the syntax of your new SSH configuration.
+6. Validate the syntax of your new SSH configuration.

 ```bash
 sudo sshd -t
 ```

-6. If no errors with the syntax validation, restart the SSH process
+7. If no errors with the syntax validation, restart the SSH process.

 ```bash
 sudo systemctl restart sshd